 Unity Marketing will host a 45 minute webinar at noon Wednesday February 26 e.s.t. to review the results of the latest Affluent Luxury Consumer Tracking Survey (ACTS) and what the recent changes and shifts in affluent consumer confidence and attitudes signals for marketers targeting the top 20 percent of U.S. households.
 In addition to reviewing Unity Marketing's latest ACTS results, Pam Danziger, president of Unity Marketing and author of Putting the Luxe Back in Luxury will announce:

-- The latest LCI and what it predicts for the rest of 2013?
+- The latest LCI and what it predicts for 2014?

 - What sectors in the luxury market are trending up?
 What sectors are facing a headwind that may depress sales?

 The webinar will about 45 minutes and is recorded for your convenience.
-Subscription fee for the webinar is $350 and covers an unlimited number of attendees at your site.
+Subscription fee for the webinar is $500 and covers an unlimited number of attendees at your site.
 Subscribers will also receive a copy of the detail slides used in the presentation.
-The recorded webinar will be stored through June 23, so you can hear the talk again.
-Finally, your subscription fee can be applied as credit toward the purchase of any Unity Marketing report.
+The recorded webinar will be stored through March 26, so you can hear the talk again.
+Finally, your subscription fee can be applied as credit toward a subscription to the Affluent Consumer Tracking Study.